 When you are an artist, you are a product to sell just as much as your art is.
 Your story, your voice, your style, your face, your personality, your quirks, fears, and more become reasons why people will pay attention to what you create and ultimately give you money.

 Being a creative person doesn’t mean living in dreamland your whole life.
 It is actually living through cycles of internal torture that look a little like this:

 “I have a great idea!
 This will look so cool!
 Omg, this sucks.
 Why do I suck?
 No, wait.
 I think it’s okay.
 It’s finished.
 Oh, look at that really talented artist over there?
 Maybe I should just give up.
 Crap, how’d my bank account get so low?
 I have a great idea!” and repeat.
 Oh and then add on the other things like marketing, accounting, taxes, social media, etc..

 I dreamed of making a living from creativity since I can remember.
 This career path fulfills me, but in the beginning, I didn’t realize how arduous it would be to gain momentum.
 This is why “Don’t create art just to make money” is my #1 piece of advice.
 Passion will fuel you to move forward when you’re not getting the results you imagined.
 It’s not going to be easy, but it might be the best challenge you’ve ever accepted.

 10. Don’t compare yourself to others.

 It’s a fricken trap.
 Honestly, there will always be another artist out there who has all the things you want.
-They are talented.
-They are eloquent.
-They have celebrity clients.
-They have more success.
-They probably even have flawless skin and that #blessed vibe.
+They are talented, they are eloquent, they have celebrity clients, they have more success, and they probably even have flawless skin.

 Only compare yourself to who you were yesterday.
 You’re not going to ‘win’ anything if you compare yourself to others and find out you’re ahead.
 Most of the time, you’ll just get sad by seeing that others have what you want, and then that sadness will distract you from kicking ass.